hariprasath112005/hariblog/content/posts/blogs/PicoCtf Writeups.md

 # Solution:

 1. The pdf content is not needed for this ctf, it is only a decoy.
-2. First I used `exiftool` to analyse the pdf and noticed this output
+2. First I used `exiftool` to analyse the pdf and noticed this output.

 ```